ManticoreGamesInc/platform-documentation/src/references/events_hooks.md

 ## Disconnecting

 It's a good idea to disconnect any events that will no longer be used.
-Some events that aren't disconnected will continue to be fired even when the script that setup the listener is destroyed.
+Some events that aren't disconnected will continue to be fired even when the script that set up the listener is destroyed.
 A build up of events can lead to poor game performance for your players, so it's recommended to disconnect any events that no longer have a use.

 Below is an example that sets up some listeners, and later when the script has been destroyed, disconnects any listeners still connected.